 What Are Tax Credits?

 Tax credits are issued by the IRS to help investors offset some of the costs they would otherwise face when it’s time to pay their taxes.
 There are all kinds of tax credits available.
 Some of our favorites are listed below, with many more not mentioned here.
 Before making any financial moves, consult with your CPA to better understand how the use of tax credits can benefit you!

 Types Of Credits

 Many renovations made to the home will allow for a tax credit.
 Properties purchased that were built prior to 1936 will receive a 10% tax credit to help the buyer offset renovation costs.
 Green energy offers many tax credits as well.
-As a Southern California and Central Ohio investor, you can receive the Residential Energy Tax Credit for things like solar energy, energy efficient appliances, and small wind energy devices.
+As a Ohio and California investor, you can receive the Residential Energy Tax Credit for things like solar energy, energy efficient appliances, and small wind energy devices.
 Going green not only helps the environment, but it can lower your bills and tax liability as well!

 Refundable vs. Non-Refundable

 There are two types of tax credits offered by the IRS.
 Some are considered refundable while others are considered non-refundable.
 A refundable credit will cut you a check if the amount of the credit is more than what you owe in taxes.
 On the other hand, a non-refundable credit will be applied to what you owe in taxes.
 If the credit is larger than what is owed in taxes, you will not receive any money for the remaining balance of the credit.
 Make sure you know which kind of credit you will receive after submitting your information to the IRS.

 Dealer vs. Investor